DragonKingLi/RepData_PeerAssessment1/PA1_template.md

 The mean of the total number of steps taken per day is 1.0766164 &times; 10<sup>4</sup>.
 The median of the total number of steps taken per day is 10766.

 Comparing the filled dataset with the raw dataset, it is found that the mean and median of the total number of steps taken per day changed very little.
-Given the stragegy taken for filling the missing value, the impact is negligible.
+Given the stragegy taken for filling the missing value using the mean value, the impact is negligible.

 ##Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r